 Where can I find my child a COVID-19 vaccine?

-Getting a COVID-19 vaccine is fast and easy.
+Getting a COVID-19 vaccine is easy.
 About 9 out of 10 Americans live within 5 miles of a COVID-19 vaccination site, according to the CDC.
 To find the site closest to you, visit vaccines.gov; text your ZIP code to 438829 (GETVAX); or call 1-800-232-0233.
 Be sure to specify that the vaccine is for an adolescent 12 to 15 years old; the only vaccine they can receive is the Pfizer COVID-19 vaccine.

 How much does a COVID-19 vaccine cost?